usdot-jpo-ode/jpo-conflictmonitor/test-message-sender/README.md

 `relative-timestamp` is the number of milliseconds relative to the start time.

-`json-template` is a OdeSpatJson, OdeMapJson, or OdeBsmJson object on a single line, the following placeholders replaced:
+`json-template` is a OdeSpatJson, OdeMapJson, or OdeBsmJson object on a single line, with the following placeholders:

 * `@ISO_DATE_TIME@` - Date/Time string.
 * `@TEMP_ID@` - Temporary ID for BSMs, a string of 8 hex digits.